mfumagalli/ngsPopGen/README.md

 # ngsPopGen

 Several tools to perform population genetic analyses from NGS data:
- * ` ngsFst`  - Quantificate of population genetic differentiation
+ * ` ngsFst`  - Quantificate population genetic differentiation
  * ` ngsCovar`  - Population structure via PCA (principal components analysis)
  * ` ngs2dSFS`  - Estimate 2D-SFS from posterior probabilities of sample allele frequencies
  * ` ngsStat`  - Estimates number of segregating sites, expected average heterozygosity, and number of fixed differences (if 2 populations provided).

 NOTE: In all analisis involving 2 populations, input data must refer to the exact same sites.
-If they differ (e.g. because of different filtering), use `GetSubSfs` ([ngsUtils](https://github.com/mfumagalli/ngsUtils)) to get an overlapping subset of sites for both populations (you can use .mafs file from ANGSD as guideline).
+If they differ (e.g. because of different filtering), use `GetSubSfs` ([ngsUtils](https://github.com/mfumagalli/ngsUtils)) to get an overlapping subset of sites for both populations (you can use .mafs file from ANGSD to get the corresponding coordinates).

 ### Installation